-The past decade has seen an explosion in nontraditional devices connecting to the internet, but with all the benefits of smarter and more responsive devices, the sheer size ever-expanding Internet of Things (IoT) poses an unprecedented security challenge for business professionals and consumers alike.
+In the past decade, we have seen an explosion of non-traditional devices connecting to the internet, but with all the benefits of smarter and more responsive devices.
+The sheer size of the ever-expanding Internet of Things (IoT) poses an unprecedented security challenge for businesses and consumers alike.

-Even small oversights in IoT security protocols can have far reaching effects.
-Relatively simple cases of security oversights led to some mocking press coverage in 2016 on topics like hacked lightbulbs and hungry pets (“Now You Too Can Starve Your Pet with the Internet of Things,” went the Gizmodo headline), but the real situation can be far more grave.
-A bug found late last year on Apple’s HomeKit reportedly would allow hackers to unlock a home’s smart door, and in 2016 the FDA was forced to recall almost 450,000 pacemakers already implanted in patients because their poor security protocols left them open to attacks that could rapidly deplete battery life or potentially impact a patient’s heartbeat.
+Even small oversights in IoT security protocols can have far-reaching effects.
+Relatively simple security oversights led to some mocking press coverage recently on topics like hacked lightbulbs but the real situation can be far more grave.
+A bug found late last year on Apple’s HomeKit reportedly would allow hackers to unlock a home’s smart door, and recently the FDA was forced to recall almost 450,000 pacemakers already implanted in patients because their poor security protocols left them open to attacks that could rapidly deplete battery life or potentially impact a patient’s heartbeat.

 In 2016, the FDA was forced to recall over 450,000 connected pacemakers thought to be vulnerable to potentially life-threatening hacks.
 Image: The Guardian.

-Even the lightbulb case was a much bigger deal than the initial jokes made it sound like: the ‘Things’ on the IoT are only one part of a broader network that is all interconnected, so a breach at one point could theoretically lead to a takeover of an entire architecture.
+Even the lightbulb case was a much bigger deal than the jokes implied.
+The ‘Things’ in the IoT are only one aspect of a larger more connected network.
+So, a breach at one point could theoretically lead to a takeover of an entire architecture.
 Osram Lightify light bulbs require WiFi to connect to a network and a companion app for use and monitoring.
-As it turned out, that companion app was storing unencrypted copies of WiFi passwords; in a worst case scenario, a breach on any one connected bulb could lead to an attacker gaining access to private information contained on all devices connected to that same network.
-Speaking to Digital Trends, University College London Cybersecurity expert Dr. Angela Sasse said
+As it turned out, that companion app was storing unencrypted copies of WiFi passwords; in a worst-case scenario, a breach on anyone connected bulb could lead to an attacker gaining access to private information contained on all devices connected to that same network.
+Speaking to Digital Trends, University College London Cybersecurity expert Dr. Angela Sasse said:

 This is not just about being able to manipulate the lightbulbs The vulnerabilities here could give somebody access to control the network itself and that’s a very serious issue.
 In this day and age, you would regard that as an unacceptable security flaw.
 It’s a well known thing that you don’t store passwords like that — it’s really elementary.

-So as the IoT continues to rapidly scale, so do the potential entry points for malicious actors.
-With all the reports about security threats related to IoT, business leaders can be forgiven for being anxious, but having an understanding of basic security/privacy measures and adopting them early can dramatically reduce any potential roadblocks in adopting adopt IoT solutions.
+So, as the IoT continues to rapidly scale, so do potential entry points for malicious actors.
+With all of the reports about security threats related to IoT, business leaders can be forgiven for being anxious.
+But, having an understanding of basic security/privacy measures and adopting them early can dramatically reduce potential roadblocks in adopting IoT solutions.

-In 2016, Heatmap showing the scope and scale of Mirai's effects.
+In 2016, Heatmap showed the scope and scale of Mirai's effects.
 Source: The Security Ledger

 Broadly speaking, the things/devices themselves joining the IoT have a number of potential vulnerabilities.
 Good early planning within a solid SDLC (Security Development Life Cycle) by the device manufacturer will make the devices themselves as secure as possible.
 A 2015 ISACA report highlighted a number of common vulnerabilities in poorly-designed IoT devices, as well as the security solutions best able to mitigate any potential issues: